About Enamel

 The Art of Basse Taille

-Basse Taille (meaning “low-cut” in French) is an enameling technique whereby an intricate design is first engraved into the gold or silver piece, creating texture and dimension under the enamel.
-Once fired, these patterns dramatize the play of light and shade over the low-cut design and also give the object a brilliance of tone.
+Basse Taille (meaning “low-cut” in French) is an enameling technique whereby an intricate design is engraved into the gold or silver piece, creating texture and dimension before the enamel is applied.
+Once the enamel is applied and fired, these patterns are clearly visible through the transparent color as they reflect the play of light and shade over the design.